-Response to Device Activation
+Response to Detector Activation

-Activation of the pressure switch indicates that the thin wall section of the device has failed and the pressure chamber is exposed to system pressure.
+Activation of the pressure switch indicates that the thin wall section of the corrosion detector has failed and the pressure chamber is exposed to system pressure.
 Contact ECS for instructions regarding replacement and testing of the failed In-Line Corrosion Detector.